-o i

-Program Outcomes

-on successful completion of all program

-req uirements, graduates should be able to:
+Upon successful completion of all program requirements, graduates should be able to:

-1. Transition seamlessly into a Bachelor of

-Science Degree Program in Engineering with

-junior level status in the receiving institutions

-part of the Engineering Science Pathway

-Program.

-2. 5 5 5

-of-the-art hardware and software in support of

-engineering design.

-3. Apply appropriate mathematical and scientific

-principles to engineering and technology

-applications.

-4. Demonstrate proficiency in technical

-fundamentals to analyze and resolve

-technology problems.

-5. Apply knowledge and skills to develop, interpret,

-and select appropriate technological processes.

-- 6. Demonstrate the ability to assist in research, development, design, production, testing and various other functions associated with engineering. - 7.
+- Transition seamlessly into a Bachelor of Science Degree Program in Engineering with junior level status in the receiving institutions part of the Engineering Science Pathway Program. - 2.
+Demonstrate good working knowledge of stateof-the-art hardware and software in support of engineering design. - Apply appropriate mathematical and scientific principles to engineering and technology applications. - 4.
+Demonstrate proficiency in technical fundamentals to analyze and resolve technology problems. - 5.
+Apply knowledge and skills to develop, interpret, and select appropriate technological processes. - 6.
+Demonstrate the ability to assist in research, development, design, production, testing and various other functions associated with engineering. - 7.
 Demonstrate a good understanding of engineering principles/concepts. - 8.
 Demonstrate a good understanding of mathematical concepts. - 9.
 Demonstrate the ability to think through a problem in a logical manner. - 10.
 Organize and carry though to conclusion the solution to a problem. - 11.
 Demonstrate good communication skills. - 12.
 Demonstrate teamwork skills.